-Dr Melody Caramins is the National Director of Genomics for Healius, and former chair of the Royal College of Pathologists of Australasia’s Genetics Advisory Committee.
+Dr Melody Caramins is the National Director of Genomics and former chair of the Royal College of Pathologists of Australasia’s Genetics Advisory Committee.
 Speaking about the research findings Dr. Caramins said:

 “The research results are startling and confirms that we must invest in cancer prevention.
 By broadening a simple genetic test and offering it to a wider population we could save thousands of Australian lives.
 Identifying a mutation at an early stage is the key and now we know that it can be cost effective within the healthcare system.
 The research findings are truly amazing.”

 BRCA screening tests are available in Australia but only those who fit certain criteria, such as a strong family history of breast cancer, will be referred for testing.
 Broader population screening is not currently available.

 Any changes to clinical guidelines for BRCA screening tests would require careful consideration and ensuring the appropriate resources were in place to support individuals and families.
 Genetic counselling is an important part of the process and must be available to anyone being offered testing.
 This is a highly skilled and complex role that requires years of training.

 There are online resources available such as Pink Hope’s Know Your Risk tool, which was developed in partnership with Peter MacCallum Cancer Centre.
 Anyone who is concerned about their risk of breast or ovarian cancer can also speak to their GP in the first instance who may then refer them to a Family Cancer Centre, Clinical Geneticist, or Genetic Oncologist.